Conservation Open Space Fund

 Grant Program Administration

-Organizations interested in seeking a grant from the Martis Fund must first submit a letter of inquiry (LOI).
+Organizations interested in seeking a grant must first contact the Martis Fund staff prior to submitting a grant application.
 Interested applicants should carefully review the guidelines for each fund before applying.
-Submit a Letter of Inquiry Here.
+Please see Apply for a Grant to learn more about how to apply.